BY JACKIE BRYANT

 “The ICONS Gala brings together music theater lovers of all ages to spend a Sunday afternoon celebrating Porchlight and its mission.
 My favorite part is seeing so many friendly faces who have supported the organization through the years, and who continue to support Porchlight, all in one room.
 The energy when the first performers take the stage evokes joy, happiness, and an appreciation for the music theatre art form like nothing else.”

-Guests asked to raise mimosas, as well as paddles, included Todd Arp and Brian Donlan, Cheri Coons, Wynne Delacoma, Diane Graham-Henry and Tom Hall, Tom Perry, Joan and Marco Weiss, Chris and Diane Whatton, and Elaine Cohen and Arlen Rubin, Elliot Fineman, Rhona and the Honorable Julian Frazin, Bob and Mardee Gramen, Diane McGowan Tracy and Ed Tracy, and Jamey Lundblad and Bill Melamed.
+Guests asked to raise mimosas, as well as paddles, included Todd Arp and Brian Donlan, Cheri Coons, Wynne Delacoma, Diane Graham-Henry and Tom Hall, Tom Perry, Joan and Marco Weiss, Chris and Diane Whatton, and Elaine Cohen and Arlen Rubin, Elliot Fineman, Rhona and the Honorable Julian Frazin, Bob and Mardee Gramen, Denise McGowan Tracy and Ed Tracy, and Jamey Lundblad and Bill Melamed.

 David Fiorello, pianist and vocalist, performed with each of the dancers.
 He greeted the attendees with the classic Fred Astaire hit song Top Hat, White Tie and Tails.
 Porchlight Music Theatre’s Executive Director, Jeannie Lukow, shared highlights of the past season including the launch of Porchlight’s Write Your Own Musical youth summer camp and the move to Ruth Page.
 Artistic Director Michael Weber followed with a review of the incredible life of this year’s ICONS honoree, Fred Astaire.
 He introduced Jeff Award-winning Matt Crowle for an astonishing tap dance performance to A Shine on Your Shoes.